Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 What is a Limited Liability Partnership (LLP)?

-LLPs must register at Companies House and create formal documents show who owns the business, and how it should be run.
+LLPs must register at Companies House and create formal documents showing who owns the business, and how it should be run.
 Again, this is a bit like a limited company with its memorandum and articles of association.

 The key difference between a general partnership and an LLP is the liability of the partners.
 In an LLP their personal liability is limited, so their personal assets have more protection.